-This element provides for the development and management of the Commission's Overall Work Program, coordination, preparation of the Commission's meeting agendas, and support for the agency's personnel management and operational needs.
+This element provides for the development and management of the Commission's Overall Work Program.

 - 1. Prepare amendments to the FY 2019/2020 Overall Work Program and Budget September 2019 and April 2020, or as needed - 2.
 Prepare the FY 2020/2021 Overall Work Program and Budget February 2020-June 2020 - 3.
 Review and monitor new and proposed programs, legislation, and regulations applying to transportation planning As needed